rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 ## Refactoring to Improve Modularity and Error Handling

 To improve our program, we’ll fix four problems that have to do with the program’s structure and how it’s handling potential errors.
 First, our `main` function now performs two tasks: it parses arguments and reads files.
-For such a small function, this isn’t a major problem.
-However, if we continue to grow our program inside `main`, the number of separate tasks the `main` function handles will increase.
+As our program grows, the number of separate tasks the `main` function handles will increase.
 As a function gains responsibilities, it becomes more difficult to reason about, harder to test, and harder to change without breaking one of its parts.
 It’s best to separate functionality so each function is responsible for one task.

 This issue also ties into the second problem: although `query` and `filename` are configuration variables to our program, variables like `contents` are used